oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 	db := GetSqlDBWithGoDrOrDriver(localDB)
 ```

 Run the application again with `go run *.go` and you will find the same output as before.
-The fact that now the Oracle Instant Client is involved is not noticeable.
-The behavior is apparently unchanged, even though there could be non functional differences, for example in performance of certain operations.
+The fact that the Oracle Instant Client is involved now is not noticeable.
+The behavior is apparently unchanged, even though there could be non-functional differences such as the performance of certain operations.

 ### Database Transaction Management

 What is not immediately obvious from our previous discussion is that we never actually committed data to the database.
 All SQL actions took place in a single database session.
-The two DDL operations that created and dropped the table implicitly committed the transaction but none of the insert statements were committed.
+The two DDL operations that created and dropped the table implicitly committed the transaction, but none of the insert statements were committed.
 Some databases have an *autocommit* setting -- some even as their default -- that turns every DML operation into a transaction that is automatically committed.
 Not so with the Oracle Database.
-In order to commit the changes made to database records, these changes are explicitly committed -- or rolled back in case their lasting effects are not desirable after all.
+In order to commit the changes made to database records, these changes must be explicitly committed -- or rolled back in case their lasting effects are not desirable after all.

-In our Go application we can work with database transactions explicitly -- by beginning a transaction (sql.Tx) on a database, executing DML statements on that transaction and finally either committing or rolling back the transaction.
+In our Go application we can work with database transactions explicitly -- by beginning a transaction (sql.Tx) on a database, executing DML statements on that transaction, and finally either committing or rolling back the transaction.
 For example:

 ```go
   ctx := context.Background()